-If you or members of your family don't like offal like liver or kidneys, the firm texture makes these a good candidate for introducing people to offal, especially if you bread and fry them golden brown, although smoking is probably my favorite.
+If you or members of your family don't like offal like liver or kidneys, the firm texture makes these a good candidate for introducing people to offal, especially if you bread and fry them golden brown.

 Typically testicles are harvested from young bulls, spring calves or rams by cutting off the entire scrotum with a sharp knife.
 Ouch.

 I butcher animals myself, so my pictures illustrate more of the process than others will.
 The only thing that's been done to the lamb testicles you'll see here is removing the furry scrotum after butchering, which peels off easily.